xbello/dffiltering/README.md

     dff path/to/tabfile.tsv path/to/filters.json --column-contains path/to/Gene.refGene --column-contains path/to/ExAC_ALL

-<div class="alert alert-warning">Note the file is named 'Gene.refGene' and not 'Gene.refGene.txt'</div>
+> Note the file is named 'Gene.refGene' and not 'Gene.refGene.txt'.

 # Troubleshotting